skelterjohn/prevmtable/README.md

       // Prefix to put on the name of each VM.
       Prefix string

-      // The zones to create VMs in.
+      // The zones in which VMs may be created.
       AllowedZones []string

       // Number of VMs to maintain.
 If there are more, delete.
 If there are fewer, create.